LeFZdev/reinkpy-fix/README.md

 Free and open waste ink counter resetter for some (EPSON) printers.
 # reinkpy-fix (Epson Printer Waste Counter Reset)

-A working fork of the `reinkpy` project by Daniel Gerber 'https://codeberg.org/atufi/reinkpy' with critical fixes implemented for resetting the Epson EcoTank waste ink counter over a.
+A working fork of the `reinkpy` project by Daniel Gerber 'https://codeberg.org/atufi/reinkpy' with critical fixes implemented for resetting the Epson EcoTank waste ink counter.

-**Status:** Confirmed working for Epson L3060 Series.
+**Status:** Confirmed working for Epson L3060 Series and similar.

 ---